FWKMultiverse/WinCore/README.md

 # WinCore

-**Windows-focused utilities for reliable, practical Python and PyTorch workflows.**
+**Windows-focused utilities for reliable Python and PyTorch workflows.**

 WinCore is a free and open-source Python library designed specifically to address common development and machine-learning workflow problems on Windows.